-- Start by calling, writing, or faxing us to make your request for us to authorize or provide coverage for the medical care you want.
-You, your doctor, or your representative can do this - For the details about how to contact us, go to "How to contact us when you are asking for a coverage decision or making an appeal or complaint about your medical care" in the "Important Phone Numbers and Resources" section
+• Start by calling, writing, or faxing our plan to make your request for us to authorize or provide coverage for the medical care you want.
+You, your doctor, or your representative can do this.
+The "Important Phone Numbers and Resources" section has contact information